About me

 What happens if I need to cancel a session?

 If you need to cancel a session, please give me 24 hours notice where possible.
-If you cancel within 13 hours of the session started, you will still be charged the full amount.
+If you cancel a booked session with 24 hours of the session start, you will still be charged the full amount.
 My flexible booking system allows you to cancel or re-schedule a session easily.

 Do you offer lower cost sessions?